EthanWng97/Web-Search-Engine-for-Computer-Science/README.txt

 * simhash: This folder is external library for implementing simhash algorithm.
 * webpages: This folder contains all crawl webpages.
 * README.txt: This file contains an overview of this assignment and the algorithm's I used to solve it.
+* DOC.pdf: This file contains some technologies I used for this project, like SimHash.
 == Statement of individual work ==

 Please put a "x" (without the double quotes) into the bracket of the appropriate statement.